From understanding and learning to making an informed purchasing decision, our weighted blanket guide has you covered.

 In the case of children (and adults) who experience ADHD, DTP can help them re-focus, especially in a classroom environment.

 For children who have behavioral issues, some studies have found that using weighted blankets and vests actually improved their overall responsiveness and made them focus on their coursework.

 A 2001 study published by the National Institutes of Health found that weighted vests were helpful in reducing fidgeting and other self-stimulatory behaviors, often brought on by an overwhelming sensory overload.
 This particular study showed that children with pervasive developmental disorders (PDD), who used weighted vests, saw an increase in their overall attention span and a decrease of such stimulatory behaviors.

 Weighted blankets can also be helpful if you have children who are restless during a long road trip, as it will help to release serotonin to help them relax.
-We carry a travel weighted blanket for just that purpose.
+A travel weighted blanket is made for just that purpose.